How to Get Better at Fortnite Chapter 2: 12 Unique Tips For a Competitive Edge (#11 is 500 IQ)

 How to Get Better at Fortnite Battle Royale – Beyond Playing

-Now this may sound strange, but if you’re a Fortnite professional, Twitch streamer, YouTube content creator, hardcore amateur, or recreational player – consider yourself an athlete.
+Now, this may sound strange, but if you’re a Fortnite professional, Twitch streamer, YouTube content creator, hardcore amateur, recreational player, or just looking for something to do when you’re bored – consider yourself an athlete.
 Or at least begin to think like one.

-With this in mind, the following are competitive tips to not only help you better withstand the physical and mental rigours of Fortnite Battle Royale, Fortnite Creative and the next Fortnite World Cup Qualifiers, but help you explore the upper echelon of your athletic gaming potential.
+With this in mind, the following are competitive tips to not only help you better withstand the physical and mental rigors of Fortnite Battle Royale, Fortnite Creative and the next Fortnite World Cup Qualifiers but help you explore the upper echelon of your athletic gaming potential.

 Let’s try to expose and eliminate some of those hidden handbrakes and get better at Fortnite.